Mobilizing AI in the Fight Against URL Phishing

 Companies can layer AI on top of current scanners’ functionality, such as checking URLs against threat intelligence feeds.
 These systems can rewrite any URLs in inbound email so when employees click on the links, they can scan the intended destination websites in real time.
 Users are only granted access to URLs that check out.
 And all of this is imperceptible to the user, unless they receive a warning banner informing them that the URL is indeed malicious.

 AI levels up URL scanning in several ways.
 Our data scientists have developed the ability to go well beyond the standard treatment of a URL.
-Our AI-powered scanner also considers context including features from the email and attachments and destination page, as well as other AI-powered TTP enhancements such as Credential Theft Protection that inspects websites for brand spoofing and credential harvesting attempts.
-These and other capabilities provide extra protection against more targeted, sophisticated threats, such as business email compromise, which accounted for the greatest cyber losses reported to the FBI last year.[2]
+Our AI-powered scanner also considers context including features from the email and attachments and destination page, as well as other AI-powered TTP enhancements such as Credential Theft Protection that inspects website for brand spoofing and credential harvesting attempts.
+These and other capabilities provide extra protection against more targeted, sophisticated threats, such as business email compromise.

 As such, AI-powered scanners are designed to detect and block emerging threats such as zero-day URL attacks — or even CAPTCHA pages that are intended to be a roadblock for automated security scanners.
 In other words, they are now able to detect exploits that have never been seen before by threat researchers.
 This is a key capability since attackers are continuously spinning up new nefarious URLs.

-Our AI-powered scanners run on Mimecast’s X1 platform, which is built on a 20-year track record of monitoring trillions of emails and which draws on the user behavior of our 40,000+ customers’ lived experience.
-Complementing the scanners are such capabilities as Internal Email Protection, which mitigates the internal spread of a malicious email and CyberGraph, an AI capability that understands relationships and connections between senders and recipients.
-Increasingly, individuals’ performance in Mimecast’s security awareness training programs is also being integrated into our detection and prevention systems.
+Our AI-powered scanners run on Mimecast's connected human risk management platform which is built on a 20-year track record of monitoring trillions of emails and draws on the user behavior of our 40,000+ customers’ lived experience.
+Complementing the scanners are such capabilities that mitigate the internal spread of a malicious email and understand relationships and connections between senders and recipients.
+Increasingly, individuals’ performance in Mimecast's human-risk-centric security awareness and training programs is also being integrated into our detection and prevention systems.

 AI Improves Efficacy of URL Scanning